opsmill/infrahub/docs/guides/installation.md

 git clone -b stable --depth 1 git@github.com:opsmill/infrahub.git .
 ```

-!!! note
+!!!note
-    The `git clone` command above utilizes a "shallow clone" to retrieve only the most recent commit.
-If you need to download the entire history, omit the `--depth 1` argument.
+The command above utilizes a "shallow clone" to retrieve only the most recent commit.
+If you need to download the entire history, omit the --depth 1 argument.
+!!!

 The `git clone` command should generate output similar to the following: